axiomatics/Axiomatics-Jenkins-Plugin/README.md

 ## Want to help?

 Contributors are very welcome!
 I look forward to your pull request.
 Questions?
 Please contact me at mgood@axiomatics.com.

+## Special Thanks
+Special thanks to David Brossard, Andrés Martinelli, and Jonas Iggbom, as some of the code is or is directly derived from their work.